In this lesson we will:

-The main purpose of DBT profiles is to describe the connection details for your data warehouses - the database type, hostname, username and password for instance.
+The main purpose of DBT profiles is to describe and configure the connection details for the databases that you work with, including the database type, hostname, username and password for instance.

 The connection details are a seperate concern to the model code which you write.
 You may for instance wish to run the same set of models in seperate development, test and production accounts and in seperate database instances around the business;